-In this Authority, that officer is the Executive Director of Finance and Resources;
+In this Authority, that officer is the Executive Director of Resources;

-The Executive Director of Finance and Resources is responsible for the preparation of Bromsgrove District Council's Statement of Accounts in accordance with proper practices as set out in the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom ('the Code').
+The Executive Director of Resources is responsible for the preparation of Bromsgrove District Council's Statement of Accounts in accordance with proper practices as set out in the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom ('the Code') and in line with the latest principles of the CIPFA/SOLACE Framework Delivering Good Governance in Local Government.
+The latest principles have been adopted in this statement.

-In preparing this Statement of Accounts, the Executive Director of Finance and Resources has:
+In preparing this Statement of Accounts, the Executive Director of Resources has: